‘Give the pop stars a fairer share of the country’s wealth!’ The Beatles and the Taxman

 ’Cause I’m the taxman, yeah, I’m the taxman

-The tax rate Harrison objected to obviously applied only to those with the very highest incomes, a socio-economic category to which the Beatles now firmly belonged, with the high-spending lifestyle that went with it.
+The tax rate Harrison objected to obviously applied only to the very wealthy, a socio-economic category to which the Beatles now firmly belonged, with the high-spending lifestyle that went with it.
 Following the familiar path of the nouveau riche, they had (with the exception of McCartney, who preferred to remain in central London with access to the capital’s cultural life) purchased large properties for themselves in the stockbroker belt.
 Harrison’s own home since 1964 had been a luxury bungalow in Esher named Kinfauns (where the demos for the White Album would later be recorded) and in 1970 he moved to the more grandiose residence of Friar Park in Henley-on-Thames.
 So the Beatles were hardly living in penury.
 When they did hit financial problems in the late 1960s it was the result of their own poor business decisions rather than punitive taxation by the Labour government.

 In The Beatles as Musicians: Revolver through the Anthology Walter Everett contrasts Taxman unfavourably with the album’s second track, the McCartney-composed Eleanor Rigby.
 Both the titular character and Father McKenzie who buries her, he writes, “are sad in their loneliness and in the obvious futility of their lives, the poetry carries a ‘Nowhere Man’-like extension of their condition to all of humanity, and McCartney’s images are vivid and yet common enough to elicit enormous compassion for these lost souls.
 Conversely, only those in the highest earning brackets would be likely to feel an overwhelming compassion for the ultrarich victims of Harrison’s Taxman.”